Skip to main content

 The core of the issue with these programs arises when they ask for personal health information, which is protected under the Americans with Disabilities Act (ADA).
 The ADA exists to ensure that your participation in any such program is truly a choice, not a mandate compelled by a significant financial reward or penalty.

 The conversation about incentive limits is centered on a single, powerful concept ∞ voluntariness.
-For a that includes medical questions or examinations ∞ such as a health risk assessment or a biometric screening ∞ to be compliant, your decision to participate must be entirely your own.
+For a wellness program that includes medical questions or examinations ∞ such as a health risk assessment or a biometric screening ∞ to be compliant, your decision to participate must be entirely your own.

 A financial incentive that is excessively high could be interpreted as coercive, creating a situation where an individual feels economically pressured to disclose sensitive health data.
 This is the central tension the law seeks to resolve.